 Had I gone back to the northeast, my life would be completely different.
 Not necessarily in a bad way, but who knows what I would be doing.
 Right now I do what I love and fits my dreams as a kid.
 I have a long way to go but I am in the right direction.

 Now my network in Southern California is big, and I'm not even from here.
-The lesson here is you really just gotta stick it out and not quit on something to soon.
+The lesson here is you really just have to know what is best for yourself.
+Listen to your wants.

 Sometimes it is necessary to leave or quit something, but not always.
 You need to really evaluate the situation short term & long term.
 You've got to tough it out sometimes.

-If you quit on something too early it can it can change the whole course of your life.
+If you quit on something too early it can change the whole course of your life.
 You know, you have to be able to recognize a fork in the road moment and take it seriously because that decision can lead you down one path or the other.